dearmahmud/dearmahmud.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
   Hello!
 I’m Dr. Mohammad Mahmudul Hasan, a researcher and educator working at the intersection of wireless communication, intelligent sensing, and signal processing.
+I am currently serving as an Associate Professor in the Department of Electrical and Electronic Engineering.

 I earned my Ph.D. in Information and Communication Technology from the Norwegian University of Science and Technology (NTNU), Norway (2025), under the supervision of Dr. Michael Cheffena and Dr. Pavel Škrabánek.

 Earlier, I received my M.Tech.
 (2010, Gold Medalist) and B.Tech.
 (2008) degrees in Electronics and Telecommunication Engineering from KIIT University, India.
-Since 2010, I have held academic positions at several universities in India and Bangladesh and am currently serving as an Associate Professor in Electrical and Electronic Engineering.
-In 2024, I also had the opportunity to serve as a Visiting Researcher at Brno University of Technology, Czech Republic.
+Since 2010, I have held academic positions at several universities in India and Bangladesh, and in 2024, I served as a Visiting Researcher at Brno University of Technology, Czech Republic.

-My research interests span microwave and wireless systems, sensor networks, machine learning applications, signal processing, and RF/antenna design—with a growing focus on AI-enabled communication and sensing for intelligent environments.
+My research interests span microwave and wireless systems, sensor networks, signal processing, machine learning applications, and RF/antenna design—with a growing focus on AI-driven communication and intelligent sensing systems.
 </p>

 <a href="javascript:void(0);" onclick="toggleMore()" style="font-weight: bold; text-decoration: none; color: #0073e6;">